RSL20/Titanic-Survival-Analysis-using-Decision-Tree-in-R/README.md

 Imarticus Institute Pune | Post Graduation Diploma in Big Data Analytics (PG-DBDA) | Titanic.R

 Survival Analysis on Titanic dataset from Kaggle done using Decision Tree Algorithm in R.

+Refer the pdf file to go through the project.